melanke/CascadeCanvas/README.md

 //to draw an element you need to declare the "layers" in the class or in the element like this CC("#selectedEl").eg(0).layers = {
-	//declaring the layer of the element, but in this way you will override the layers made before in classes };
+	//declaring the layer of the element,
+	//but in this way you will override the layers made before in classes };

 //you should always use 'merge'